New York Power Authority

 The New York Power Authority (NYPA) is a public benefit corporation owned by the State of New York and is the largest state public power utility in the United States.
-It provides some of the lowest-cost electricity in the nation, operating 16 generating facilities and more than 1,400 circuit-miles of transmission lines.
+It operates 17 generating facilities and more than 1,550 circuit-miles of transmission lines; 80% of the distributed power is renewable clean energy from hydroelectric sources.
 Its main administrative offices are in White Plains, New York.

 NYPA uses no state tax dollars and incurs no state debt, financing its projects principally through the sale of bonds.
 The bonds are repaid and the projects operated using revenues from operations.

 State and federal regulations determine NYPA’s customer base, which includes large and small businesses, not-for-profit organizations, public power systems and government agencies.
 NYPA also sells electricity to private utilities for resale (without profit) to their customers, and to neighboring states, under federal requirements.
-Approximately 70 percent of the electricity it produces is clean, renewable hydropower.

 The New York Power Authority has been financially responsible for the New York State Canal Corporation since April 2016 and has owned it since January 1, 2017.
-Conflicts of interest and lax accounting have been an issue.
-Bid rigging and fraud convictions have occurred among suppliers.
+Conflicts of interest and lax accounting were an issue in 2009 and 2010 under former CEO Richard Kessel.
+Investigations into bid rigging and fraud among suppliers lead to convictions for tax fraud in 2016.
 Development of new power generation has lagged.
-New York Governor Kathy Hochul has pushed it to get into the construction and management of "sustainable", "renewable", and "clean energy" power generation projects.
+New York Governor Kathy Hochul has pushed it to get into the construction and management of renewable, clean energy power generation projects.

 Justin Driscoll has been the president and CEO since July 2023 and was previously acting president and CEO.

 Organization

-From 2011, the president and chief executive officer was Gil C. Quiniones.
-The executive staff report to a seven-member board.
-He resigned in 2021 to be CEO of Commonwealth Edison company in Illinois.

-In 2017, it had operating expenses of $2.335 billion, an outstanding debt of $1.305 billion, and a staffing level of 2,327 people.

-Justin Driscoll was voted as acting president and CEO in 2022 and automatically became president and CEO due to the New York State Senate deciding to not hold a confirmation hearing.

-In 2024, Sandra Bleckman was hired as the New York Power Authority's workforce development project director.
+The New York Power Authority (NYPA) is a New York State public-benefit corporation, governed by a seven‑member board of trustees with a CEO-led management team.
+The Board of Trustees is appointed by the governor of New York with the advice and consent of the State Senate.

+Trustees serve five‑year terms and typically sit on standing committees, including Audit, Governance, Finance, and Risk and Resiliency.
+Each committee comprises at least three independent board members with relevant expertise.

+As of 2026, the Board of Trustees consists of the following members: